Billaferd/QuantumNexus/Card Creation Guidelines.md

 # Card Creation Guidelines for Quantum Nexus

+## General Info

+### Battlefield

+The battlefield is split into 3x2 field of 6 quadrants.
+Each row or column of quadrants is referred to as a section.

+### Range

+Close-range attacks and abilities can only target quadrants directly above and directly to each side.
+Mid-range abilities and attacks can target the quadrants above and to the sides, bit they can also target the top right and left diagonals.
+Far-ranged cards can only target one row away.
+This means that a far-ranged card in the back row can target the opponents front row and if it is in the front row, it can target the opponents back row.

 ## Card Types

 Quantum Nexus features five card types, each with its unique role: